 List the supplies that will be purchased under the grant and provide a description in the budget narrative explaining how the supplies are necessary for the success of the project.
 Include all known vendors.
-These costs cover such items as office supplies, paper, toner, and other items that must be used directly for project activities; all proposed costs must be based on project allocation.
+These costs cover such items as office supplies, computer hardware/software, and other items that must be used directly for project activities; all proposed costs must be based on project allocation.
 List items by type (office supplies, postage, training materials, copying paper, and expendable equipment items costing less than \$5,000) and show the basis for computation.
 (Note: Organization's own capitalization policy may be used for items costing less than \$5,000).
 Generally, supplies include any materials that are expendable or consumed during the course of the project.
-Food is limited to meetings, events, or programs hosted by the applicant organization.
-Activities must be clearly outlined in the applicant budget.
-The proposed activity must have an agenda with an attendee listing and this information will be requested with any reimbursement payment.

 Please list all supplies that will be purchase under the grant and provide a brief description in the budget narrative whether any specialty supplies (other than general office supplies) will be purchased to fulfill the applicants proposed goals and objectives.

-Item Computation Cost Office supplies \$5,000/year x 15% \$ 750
+Item Computation Office supplies \$5,000/year x 15% \$ 750